pedro-abundio-wang/computer-vision/docs/blogs/python-numpy-tutorial.md

 You can find the full list of mathematical functions provided by numpy [in the documentation](http://docs.scipy.org/doc/numpy/reference/routines.math.html).

-Apart from computing mathematical functions using arrays, we frequently need to reshape or otherwise manipulate data in arrays.
-The simplest example of this type of operation is transposing a matrix; to transpose a matrix, simply use the `T` attribute of an array object:
+Apart from computing mathematical functions using arrays, we frequently need to transposing a matrix.
+To **transpose a matrix**, simply use the `T` attribute of an array object:

 ```python
 import numpy as np